Oxsomi/core3/docs/graphics_api.md

 _gotoIfError(clean, CommandListRef_endScope(commandList));
 ```

-Transitions can currently only be called on a Swapchain or DeviceBuffer object.
+Transitions can currently only be called on a Swapchain, DeviceTexture, RenderTexture, DepthStencil, Sampler or DeviceBuffer object.

 It's recommended to use enums to define the ids of scopes to avoid mistakes with hardcoding numbers for each scope.